The Catch by T. M. Logan (Review)

 Review

-I really enjoyed this book and could have easily read it in one sitting but sadly work had to come first.
+I love this book and I have bought the next book in series ready to read next month.
 I give this book a big 5 out of 5 Dragons.

 Purchase Links